Physics-50/Module-2/docs/week1.md

 ## Week 1 To-Do Summary

-In Week 1 you will analyze data from spheres of nominal diameter 3.5 mm (video files GOPR0663.mp4 through GOPR0670.mp4).
+In Week 1 you will analyze data from five spheres of nominal diameter 3.5 mm (video files GOPR0663.mp4 through GOPR0670.mp4, note that some video file numbers were skipped along the way).
 Your goal for Week 1 is to learn to extract position vs. time from these video files and use your results to find first-pass estimates for the viscosity of the liquid and the uncertainty in the viscosity.

 To analyze the videos, first install Tracker from [physlets.org/tracker](https://physlets.org/tracker){:target="_blank"}.
 This program allows you to step through a video frame by frame.
 It also has features for tracking and plotting the position of an object as a function of time, using a distance scale that you calibrate and a time scale that Tracker automatically sets from the frame-rate info in the video file.
 Also download to your computer each video (.mp4) file from the table above that you want to analyze.